finos/SymphonyElectron/docs/development/DEV_SETUP.md

 - [AVA](https://github.com/avajs/ava) is used to run Spectron tests
 - Use `npm run test:spectron` to run spectron tests
 - To compile spectron tests `npm run compile:spec`
 - To run specific test use example: `npm run test:spectron -- --match=spell*` runs only spellchecker related tests
+- Specton - Application logs can be found in `~/Library/Logs/Electron/`

 ## Logging
 - Local logging is enabled for dev environments using the module [electron-log](https://www.npmjs.com/package/electron-log)